Diving in Indonesia: 9 Best Sites to Explore the Heart of the Coral Triangle

 Average Depth of Dive: 10 m to 50 m.

-Different Diving Courses: Call Diving, Muck Diving, Wreck Diving, Snorkeling depending on the currents in each dive spot.
+Different Diving Courses: Call Diving, Muck Diving, Wreck Diving, Snorkelling depending on the currents in each dive spot.

 Dive Sites in Indonesia